 Scottish weather is known to be quite fickle.
 It’s nice and sunny one minute and then it’s raining quite hard on the next.
 When packing for your trip, it’s best to prepare for such unpredictable weather.

 The best footwear to bring is a good pair of waterproof boots.
-Choose one that’s comfortable to wear with grippy soles so you get to enjoy the outdoors regardless of terrain and weather.
-Though generally lighter, regular walking shoes aren’t ideal in Scotland where weather is unpredictable.
+Choose a pair that’s comfortable to wear with grippy soles so you get to enjoy the outdoors regardless of terrain and weather.
+Though generally lighter, regular walking shoes aren’t ideal in Scotland where the weather is unpredictable.

 If you are planning to go on hiking and trekking, you can bring waterproof hiking shoes instead.
 Sturdy trekking shoes are great too, just make sure that they are properly insulated and have great traction.